This post may contain affiliate links. Please read my disclosure and privacy policy.

 Nutrition

-If you try these oat flour chocolate chip cookies, please leave a comment and star rating letting me know how you like them.
+If you try these oat flour chocolate chip cookies, please leave a comment and a star rating to let me know how you like them.

 I have to have these stocked at all times!
 So delicious, perfectly sweet, great texture (just have to be sure not to over bake!).
 I have tried a lot of gf, refined sugar cookie recipes and these ones take the cake!
 I like to use dark chocolate chips and add chopped pecans.
 So wonderful.
 Thanks for sharing!